maxwellevin/SortingHat.org/docs/index.md

 Click the "Choose file" button under the students tab to upload a csv containing information about students.
 This file must have the following headers (order does not matter):

 * "ID" - a unique identifier for a student
-* "Gender" - the student's gender.
-Must be one of "M" or "F" (Working on adding additional options)
+* "Sex" - the student's sex.
+Must be one of "M" or "F"
 * "Athlete" - indicates if the student is involved with an athletics program.
 Should be "Y" if the student is an athlete
 * "Choice 1", "Choice 2", ..., "Choice 6" - the Core Section #s of the student's top choices.
 * "Placement" - the Core Section # of the section the student has been assigned to.
 This allows the user to make course allocations prior to running SortingHat.